Specialist Infant Feeding Support

 To stay certified, IBCLC’s must complete regular continuing education, or re-sit the exam every 5 years.
 This ensures you’re receiving current, evidence-based support from a regulated professional.

 Please note: The title “Lactation Consultant” is not protected and is sometimes used interchangeably with other breastfeeding supporters.
-While many of these professionals offer excellent care (I actually work closely with a fantastic Certified Breastfeeding Specialist), they are not regulated in the same way.
+While many of these professionals offer excellent care, they are not regulated in the same way.
 Therefore, if you're seeking advanced support, please ensure the person is listed on the IBLCE Register or recommended by your local IBCLC.

 As an IBCLC Lactation Consultant, here are just some of the areas I can support you with: